ovh/docs/pages/cloud/private-cloud/nsx-t-02-segment-management/guide.en-gb.md

 ### Connecting a VLAN segment to the gateway **ovh-T1-gw**

-You can route the network from a VLAN segment to the Internet and the Overlay segments by creating an interface on the **ovh-T1-gw** gateway.
+You can route the network from a VLAN segment to the Internet and other segments by creating an interface on the **ovh-T1-gw** gateway.
 When creating the interface, use the same IP address as the one specified in the segment subnet.

 Through the NSX-T interface go to the `Networking`{.action} tab and click on `Tier-1 Gateways`{.action} on the left in the **Connectivity** section.